 For now, hopefully this study will evoke caution for all concerned so that decisions can be made based on all the appropriate factors.
 In the future, the whole issue of the mismatch between child development and academic expectations needs to be re-evaluated, but that is another blog post.

-Dr. Bob Myers is a clinical psychologist with 25 years of experience working with children and adolescents with Attention Deficit Hyperactivity Disorder and learning disabilities, and is the creator of The Total Focus Program.
+Dr. Robert Myers is a clinical psychologist with 25 years of experience working with children and adolescents with Attention Deficit Hyperactivity Disorder and learning disabilities, and is the creator of The Total Focus Program.
+Dr. Bob has been a talk show host on KIEV and KORG in Southern California and has also appeared as a guest on many radio and television talk shows nationally and has been featured as a regular columnist for Parents and Kids Magazine.
+Dr. Myers earned his PhD from the University of Southern California.